-The Company has a savings plan that qualifies under Section 401(k) of the Internal Revenue Code.
-There were no matching or discretionary employer contributions made to this plan during the years ended December 31, 2016 and 2015.
+The Company has a savings plan that qualifies under Section 401(k) of the Internal Revenue Code of 1986, as amended (the "Code").
+There were no matching or discretionary employer contributions made to this plan during the years ended December 31, 2017 and 2016.